isomerpages/nparks-festival/_programmes/Sports & Wellness/Sports & Wellness @ Festival Site.md

 description: ""
 third_nav_title: Sports & Wellness
 ---
-Take charge of your health by engaging in wellness activities lined up for you.
-Have a game or two in the park together with your family and friends.
+Care for your mind and body by visiting the park!
+Take charge of your fitness with programmes by the Health Promotion Board.
+Engage your senses when visiting the therapeutic gardens on display. <br>
+Get active while creating trails of your own with the NParks Explore a Route app!
+Learn to check\-in and create deeper connections with your loved ones when visiting Haywecare!

 #### Saturday <br>
 **23 September 2023**